Honzackcz/PulsoidToOSC/README.md

 | \<osc-path\>/HeartBeatToggle  | Bool       | Reverses with each update    |

 Example of full path with parameter may looks like this: ***/avatar/parameter/HeartRateInt***

+## Used libraries

+[SharpOSC](https://github.com/ValdemarOrn/SharpOSC) is a small library designed to make interacting with Open Sound Control easy (OSC).

+[ModernWPF](https://github.com/Kinnara/ModernWpf) - Modern styles and controls for your WPF applications.